 Beyond "The Doors," the FULL TRAVERSE descends to 1,500 feet before it climbs back above treeline, passes Skinny Lake and reaches almost 3,000 feet at Golog Point near Mile 20.
 Around Mile 25, the course begins a long, switchbacked descent to Byers Lake via the Cascade Trail.
 The course ends in the Byers Lake Campground (elevation 800 feet) with food, drinks and awards.
 The total elevation gain is 6,200 feet and elevation loss is 6,800 feet.

 Be aware this is not a race for beginners.
 Long-distance trail running experience is a must.
 Familiarity with the course is important.
 Past races have featured rain, snow, cold, and limited visibility.
-There will be time cut-offs both mid-race (4 hours at Ermine Hill) and overall (9 hours at Byers Lake).
+Sections of the course are extremely technical and can be swampy.

-Participants must have completed at least one of the following trails: Kesugi Ridge trail, Crow Pass Crossing, Resurrection Pass trail, Lost Lake Trail, Matanuska Peak Challenge, Granite Tors, Angel Creek 50 or some other comparable race or training run.
+Participants for the KESUGI RIDGE TRAVERSE must have completed at least one of the following trails: Kesugi Ridge trail, Crow Pass Crossing, Resurrection Pass trail, Lost Lake Trail, Matanuska Peak Challenge, Granite Tors, Angel Creek 50 or some other comparable race.

-Participants must wear or carry the following gear: windbreaker, long-sleeved shirt, pants or tights, hat, gloves, sustenance and water bottle.
+Participants for both the Kesugi Ridge Traverse and Kesugi Ridge Half Traverse must wear or carry the following gear: windbreaker, long-sleeved shirt, pants or tights, hat, gloves, race bib, sustenance and water bottle.

-All entrants must be at least 18 years old on race day.
+All entrants for both the Kesugi Ridge Traverse and Kesugi Ridge Half Traverse must be at least 18 years old on race day.